gdouzwt/blog/_posts/2019-10-07-ets-foundation-test-review.md

    这些很经典的基础，关键词的运用，必须熟记。

+   ---

 7. An abstract method cannot be overridden. **(Working with inheritance)**

    - [ ] True
    - [x] False

-   > Abstract methods are meant to be overridden in the subclass.
+   Abstract methods are meant to be overridden in the subclass.
 Abstract methods describe a behavior but do not implement it.
 So the subclasses have to override it to actually implement the behavior.
-A subclass may chose to override it, in which case, the subclass will have to be abstract too.
+A subclass may chose to override it, in which case, the subclass will **have to be abstract too**.

+   ---

 8. What is the correct declaration for an abstract method 'add' in a class that is accessible to any class, takes no arguments and returns nothing?
 (You had to select 1 option)

    - [ ] `public void add();`

-     > An abstract method must have the `abstract` keyword and must not have a method body i.e. {}.
+     > An abstract method must have the `abstract` keyword and must not have a method body i.e. `{}`.

    - [ ] `abstract add();`